 These forms and instructions can be obtained on the IRS Web site, www.irs.gov/pub, or you can call The Standard at 800.858.5420 to request them.
 After you have completed the form that applies to you, mail the original with your distribution request.
 Fax copies cannot be accepted.
-See the Special Tax Notice beginning on page 7 for information on taxation of such distributions.
+See the Special Tax Notice for information on taxation of such distributions.